 The Company has concentrations of credit risk with respect to its trade receivables, the majority of which are concentrated geographically in Argentina amongst a small number of customers.
-As at December 31, 2017, the Company had one customer whose trade receivable of \$1,144,710 accounted for greater than 10% of the total trade receivables.
-As of December 31, 2016, the Company had no customers who accounted for greater than 10% of the total trade receivables.
+As at December 31, 2018, the Company had one customer whose trade receivable of \$438,042 (December 31, 2017 - \$1,144,710) accounted for greater than 10% of the total trade receivables.
 The Company controls credit risk through monitoring procedures, and by performing credit evaluations of its customers, but generally does not require collateral to secure accounts receivable.

 The Company has concentrations in the volume of sales it made to customers.
-For the year ended December 31, 2017, the Company made sales of \$8,740,854 to one customer which accounted for greater than 10% of the total silver and gold recovery, net of expenses.
-For the year ended December 31, 2016 the Company did not have sales.
+For the year ended December 31, 2018, the Company made sales of \$3,961,399 to one customer which accounted for greater than 10% of the total silver and gold recovery, net of expenses (2017 - \$8,740,854).

 The Company currently maintains a substantial portion of its day-to-day operating cash balances at financial institutions.
-At December 31, 2017, the Company had total cash balances of \$78,145 (December 31, 2016-\$108,272) at financial institutions, where \$Nil (December 31, 2016-\$Nil) is in excess of federally insured limits.
+At December 31, 2018, the Company had total cash balances of \$115,372 (December 31, 2017- \$78,145) at financial institutions, where \$Nil (December 31, 2017- \$Nil) is in excess of federally insured limits.